chef/knife-ec-backup/README.md

 `--with-user-sql` option rather than this command.

 # Known Bugs

+- knife-ec-backup cannot be installed in the embedded gemset of Chef Server 12.
+This will be resolved in a future Chef Server release.

 - `knife ec restore` can fail to restore cookbooks, failing with an internal server error.
 A common cause of this problem is a